robbestad/uJwt/readme.md

   append user info to message
   client generates signature
-    signature generation appends expire time to message sign with HMAC SHA256 using a shared secret generateSharedKey return header.message.signature
+    signature generation appends expire time to message sign header.message according to JWT spec with HMAC SHA256 using a shared secret return header.message.signature
 ```
 The result is a header.message.signature that can be used in a capability based link